Lesbian literature: 1970s

 Judy Blume has been cited as a catalyst in the 1970s for an increase in inclusion of "taboo" topics in children's literature, which include homosexuality.

 1980s

 Annie on My Mind (1982) by Nancy Garden tells the story of two high school girls who fall in love.
 The novel, which has never been out of print, was a step forward for homosexuality in young adult literature.
 It was published in hardback and by a major press.
 In the book, homosexuality is seen as something permanent and to be explored, not "fixed."

 In Kansas, a minister led a public burning of Annie on My Mind following a controversy after it was donated to a school library.

+Annie John (1985) by Jamaica Kincaid tells the story of a young girl coming of age in Antigua.
+The protagonist often finds herself falling in love with girls in her class, neighborhood, and general surroundings.

 1990s

 During this decade the number of lesbian-themed young adult novels published rose.
 Nancy Garden published two novels with lesbian protagonists, Lark in the Morning (1991) and Good Moon Rising, and received positive sales and reviews.
 In 1994, M.E.
 Kerr published Deliver Us From Evie, about a boy with a lesbian sister, which was well received by the public.
 Other books published during this decade include Dive (1996) by Stacey Donovan, The Necessary Hunger (1997) by Nina Revoyr, The House You Pass On the Way (1997) by Jacqueline Woodson, Girl Walking Backwards (1998) by Bett Williams (who intended the novel for an adult audience though it was popular among teens), Hard Love (1999) by Ellen Wittlinger and Dare Truth or Promise (1999) by Paula Boock.